Vicissitude47/whaler-coupon.github.io/README.md

 ## Deployment

-The website is automatically deployed through GitHub Pages when changes are pushed to the main branch.
+The website is automatically deployed to [whaler.io](https://whaler.io) when changes are pushed to the main branch.

 ## Contributing